Chimney Pond Trail

 The second reason we would like to return is, as you might guess, the scenery.
 We couldn't stop marveling at the every second change in nature's fall pictures.
 You definitely won't get bored in this trail!

-What makes our hiking easier?
+What makes hiking easier for us?

 Useful links